-Having additional battery storage available is a smart move as you can harvest more energy when the conditions are most favourable.
-You can buy extra battery packs to add to your portable power station and get ahead when the sun’s out.
+Having additional battery storage available is a smart move as you can harvest more energy when the conditions are most favorable.
+You can buy extra battery packs to add to some portable power stations and get ahead when the sun’s out.

 How Do You Charge a Solar Generator?

-You can maximise your solar generator use by keeping it charged.
+You can maximize your solar generator use by keeping it charged.
 As governments encourage every household to transition to a carbon-free electric grid, you can be part of the change.

-Solar generators help in these endeavours by freeing people from reliance on the grid.
+Solar generators help in these endeavors by freeing people from reliance on the grid.
 There are many different options for charging them.